Silver Rate History India: Prices Since 1970

 Current Silver Market Context

-As of 2024, silver is approaching its 2011 all-time high in rupee terms.
+As of early 2026, silver has broken through its 2011 all-time high in rupee terms, trading above ₹1,00,000/kg.
 Unlike 2011, the current rally is supported by structural industrial demand from solar and EVs, not just speculative investment.
-The Silver Institute projects a supply deficit through 2025, which is a bullish signal.
-Read our silver price prediction guide for the current outlook.
+Global silver crossed $35/oz in 2025, and the Silver Institute projects a continued supply deficit through 2026 and beyond.
+Read our silver price prediction guide for the current 2026 outlook.

 Conclusion